 The costs are real

 Global warming and climate change are costing us all.
-A report by SwissRe calculated the economic loss caused by climate change, depending on the temperature increase by 2050.
-An increase of 2° Celsius (3.6° Fahrenheit) would wipe 11% off the global GDP (and in some regions even more).
+A S&P report calculated the economic loss caused by climate change, depending on the temperature increase by 2050.
+An increase of (only) 1.8° Celsius (3.24° Fahrenheit) would wipe 4% off the global GDP (and in many regions even more).
 To put that into perspective: COVID-19 caused the world economy to contract by 3.5% in 2020.

-And if you think it’s none of your business in North America or Europe think again.
-48% of carbon emissions are caused by the top 10% of income earners (that’s you).
-Sadly, those that contribute the least (the bottom 50%) bear the brunt of climate change, which is already displacing millions of people.
+And if you think it’s none of your business in North America or Europe, think again.
+57% of GHG emissions are caused by the top 6% emitters (namely: China, the United States, India, the European Union, Russia and Indonesia).
+Sadly, those who contribute the least (the bottom 50%) bear the brunt of climate change, which is already displacing millions of people.
 And more will need your help, one way or another.

 Do our individual climate actions actually make a difference?